WiiLink24/web/src/content/services/gamenight.md

 ### Play a Wii game on Wiimmfi and WiiLink WFC every week!

-Every week in the RiiConnect24 Discord server, we pick a Wii game to play on <a href="https://wiimmfi.de/">Wiimmfi</a> with other Discord users every Saturday.
+Every week in the WiiLink Discord server, we pick a Wii game to play on <a href="https://wiimmfi.de/">Wiimmfi</a> with other Discord users every Saturday.
 <br>
 We like to play more obscure gems that are fun to play but don't get a lot of attention.
 <br>